What Does a Wedding Planner Do And Why You Need One?

 • Licensing and noise limitations; knowing what time the party needs to stop is vital.
 Many venues have a late licence in place, but some may tell you midnight when realistically they mean drinks service needs to stop at 11.30pm so all your guests have left by midnight.

 • Weather contingencies; what are the back-up plans?
 If you are hoping to have the ceremony outside, is there a contingency in place to have a stretch tent to keep guests sheltered or an indoor option.
+Does your marquee have adequate flooring in place, has vehicle tracking been allocated for the marquee setup/deliveries so the ground doesn't become a mud bath before guests arrive!

 Once the foundations are in place, supplier sourcing begins.
 Rather than spending countless hours researching, your planner brings their own trusted network of suppliers who are right for your style, budget, and venue.
 They can manage enquiries, comparisons, contracts, and ongoing communication, ensuring everyone is aligned from the very beginning.